HOW IT ALL BEGAN

 Hi, I'm Tina.

-founder of The Ginger On The Beach and, lifelong traveler.
+Founder of The Ginger on the Beach and lifelong traveler.

 I help travelers explore the world with comfort, curiosity, and ease.
-My planning style is thoughtful and personal — never rushed, never one-size-fits-all.
-I believe travel should feel inspiring and enjoyable, not overwhelming.
+My planning style is thoughtful and personal, never rushed and never one size fits all.

 I was born into a French-American family.
 I didn’t grow up jet-setting around the world, but I did grow up with curiosity.
 The occasional trips we took — especially to visit family in France — made a big impact.
 They sparked my fascination with how people live, eat, and experience life differently in other places, and that quiet fascination never really left.